BIBLICAL SALVATION IN 10 STEPS

 Notice that the kind of love required of us is so comprehensive that it reaches into every area of our life.
 It demands our passion and emotions ("all thy heart").
 It demands our spiritual cooperation ("all thy soul").
 It demands our physical effort ("all thy strength").
 And it demands our intellect or intelligence ("all thy mind").
-Moreover, it requires that we love the people around us ("thy neighbor") the same as ourselves.
 Obviously, this kind of love is impossible to counterfeit because there is nothing superficial about it.

 So why does God expect us to love Him so completely?
 The answer is really very simple.
-God requires our wholehearted love only because His love for us is so much greater:
+God requires our wholehearted love because His love for us is that much more profound:

 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us (Romans 5:8).

 Did you catch that?
-According to the above verse, God demonstrated His love for us by sending Christ to die for our sins while we were still fully immersed in our sinful, God hating condition.
-That, dear friends, is the very essence of pure love and reflects the fact that God's love for us is totally unconditional!
+According to the above verse, God demonstrated His love for mankind by sending Christ to die for our sins while we were still God hating, rebel sinners.
+That, dear friends, is the truest form of pure love and reflects the fact that God's love for us is totally unconditional!